 Miniati put her talents to use at Ernst & Young Healthcare Consulting, where she helped a major West Coast hospital system develop a state-of-the-art shared services center for non-clinical services.
 Miniati was instrumental in growing the business from 0 to 400 people within two years.

-Ms. Pamela Dockser Miniati is the Cohort Manager for FIBA.
-Ms. Miniati has 15 years experience directing complex organizations and programs in the technology, healthcare and non-profit industries.
-She worked for 6 years at San Jose, California-based Neoforma, Inc., a leading provider of supply chain management solutions for hospitals and their suppliers.
-At Neoforma, she managed all aspects of the alliance relationship with their largest customer and shareholder.
-She also served as Director of Product Management and Product Marketing and successfully orchestrated the launch of four major software releases for their supply chain e-commerce platform.
+For more than two decades, Miniati worked with startups and spearheaded programs in technology, healthcare, and non-profit industries.
+Her experience includes six years at the San Jose, California-based startup Neoforma, Inc., a leading provider of supply chain management solutions for hospitals and their suppliers.
+She managed their largest customer, served as Director of Product Management and Product Marketing, and successfully orchestrated the launch of four major software releases for their supply chain e-commerce platform.

 Miniati relocated to Tampa with her husband and, in 2016, became the final member of FIBA’s inaugural team.
 Miniati has directed 5 FIBA programs with 60 Israeli companies and is now Co-Executive Director along with Rakefet Phillips.